jonathankerth/chat-app/README.md

 # React Native Mobile Chat App

 This project involves building a mobile chat application using React Native.
-The app will provide users with a chat interface and options to share images and their location.
+The app provides users with a chat interface and options to share images and their location.

 ## Overview

 With the rise in popularity of smartphones for daily tasks, creating mobile versions of applications is crucial for user convenience.
 This project utilizes React Native, a framework for building Android and iOS apps that require a single codebase.
-In addition to React Native, we will use Expo and Google Firestore Database to create a chat app that users can use for effective communication.
+In addition to React Native, I used Expo and Google Firestore Database to create a chat app that users can use for effective communication.

 ## User Stories